rcalixte/awesome-wayland/README.md

 -----

 > [!IMPORTANT]
 > The scope of this repository aims to capture applications, libraries, etc. that are **designed** to support the Wayland ecosystem.
 This does not include existing applications that have implemented support for Wayland.
-That list is being maintained at [mpsq/arewewaylandyet](https://github.com/mpsq/arewewaylandyet) which is the repository for [arewewaylandyet.com](https://arewewaylandyet.com/).
+That list is being maintained at [mpsq/arewewaylandyet](https://github.com/mpsq/arewewaylandyet) which is the repository for [arewewaylandyet.com](https://arewewaylandyet.com).
+An updated list is also available at [gianklug/wearewaylandnow](https://github.com/gianklug/wearewaylandnow) which is the repository for [wearewaylandnow.com](https://wearewaylandnow.com).

 TABLE OF CONTENTS
 -----------------